marcysutton/clock/README.md

 To work with this code-base, you must have [Node.js](http://nodejs.org/), [Ruby](http://ruby-lang.org/) and [Compass](http://compass-style.org/install) installed.

+To install the Grunt CLI globally, run:

+`npm install -g grunt-cli`

-To install the remainder of the required tools, run:
+To install the required tools for this project, run:

 `npm install`